3.1 Syntax Objects

 x + 1'

-There is no constraint that the original and destination contexts have the same shape, so a match from a block-like context can be put into a brackets context, for example.
+For a multi-group match and template splice, there is no constraint that the original and destination contexts have the same shape, so a match from a block-like context can be put into a brackets context, for example.

 > '[$x]'